top of page

 The societal pressure to be logical is often a demand to conform to an accepted narrative or perspective.
 When you experience complex phenomena ... the logic acts as a foundational operating system.
 It filters and processes the experience through the words and assumptions that have been prior accepted.
 It discards or completely fails to notice things that don't already have a name - aren't part of the logic.

-How limiting is it, if every word you say - every sentence you make & the way you view the world - is filtered through language, labels and assumptions that have been prior vetted and told to you.
+How limiting is it, if every word you say - every sentence you make & the way you view the world - is filtered through language, labels and assumptions that have been prior vetted and told to you by your leaders.
 Well this is our condition from the day of our birth.
+Few people truly break from this to achieve a conscious experience beyond words and social norms.

 Magic Is Just the Stuff We Take for Granted

 Magic can be defined as merely phenomena that escapes our understanding.
-While science has given us language for things once considered supernatural - like earthquakes or volcanic eruptions - it hasn't eliminated the mystery of life and consciousness.
-The more we learn, the more we arrive at an unknown element—a level of complexity and improbability that is truly staggering.
+While science has given us language for things once considered supernatural - like earthquakes, volcanic eruptions and menstrual cycles - it hasn't eliminated the mystery of life and consciousness.
+The more we learn, the more we arrive at an unknown element—a level of complexity and improbability that is truly fucking staggering.

-We are surrounded by this magic at every second, but we’ve been conditioned to take it for granted.
-Why are we not perpetually in awe?
+We are surrounded by this magic at every second, but we’ve been conditioned to take it all for granted.
+Seriously.
+Why are we not perpetually in awe when you consider ...

-• The Cosmos: Our very existence unfolds on a knife's edge of ecological overlapping realities of complexity and collaboration and competition.
-We are orbiting the sun in an absurdly precise arrangement required to support life as we know it.
-This precarious, dynamic balance is, by any measure, extraordinary.
+• The Cosmos: Our very existence unfolds on a knife's edge of ecological overlapping realities of complexity.
+We are orbiting the sun in a precise arrangement required to support life, as we know it.
+This precarious & dynamic balance is, by any measure, extraordinary.

 • Your Own Body: Your heart is pumping, your lungs are breathing, and your eyes are translating light into a coherent spatial reality—all without your conscious intention.
 Imagine if it were not that way.
-Imagine if you had to consciously, actively remember to breathe every few seconds.
+Imagine if you had to consciously, actively remember to breathe, or to sweat, every few seconds.
 The fact that these intricate systems just work is a miracle.

 • Consciousness Itself: The simple, unexplainable fact that you have the ability to experience is the ultimate magic.
 The capacity to see, taste, touch, be aware of our immediate surroundings.
-The ability to tell stories and hold identities; to create, to experience joys and disappointments ... these aspects of reality exist profoundly, and we continue to learn more about how and why it all works.
+The ability to tell stories and hold identities; to create, to experience joys, create hopes and disappointments ...

-• Video Gaming: The technological leap from first-generation cartridge console to a modern online game like Overwatch—where a dozen people interact in real-time across the globe, enabled by invisible forces like Wi-Fi—is an incredible feat that a child born today will simply accept as normal.
+• Video Gaming: The technological leap from 16-bit console gaming to a modern online game like Overwatch—where a dozen people interact in real-time across the globe —is an incredible feat that a child born today will simply accept as normal.
+People used to carry quarters around to use telephones on poles in the sidewalk nigga!

 The Stories We Tell Ourselves Govern Our Reality

 Human behavior can vary widely based on the story that each of us is holding.
-The narrative we adopt—the very language we use to define our world—directly shapes what we are able to perceive.
+The narrative we adopt directly shapes what we are able to perceive.

 If our story is too small, it will filter out the magic, replacing it with a banal, more familiar story.
 This is why our language must evolve.
 When scientists discover a "third state" of life they give us new language for a phenomenon that has always existed, but was previously invisible to us.